 Another legendary ski destination, Breckenridge is home to the highest quad chair ski lift in the entire world.
 It also boasts nearly 3000 skiable acres and an impressive vertical drop of 3398 feet.
 While the resort is one of the most visited in North America, its 32 total lifts – including 1 gondola – helps to keep the traffic flowing along at a brisk pace.
-Breckenridge is home to 155 total runs, with its longest called "Four O'Clock" which is 3.5 miles in length.Continue to 6 of 10 below.
+Breckenridge is home to 155 total runs, with its longest – dubbed "Four O'Clock" – stretching for more than 3.5 miles from top to bottom.Continue to 6 of 10 below.

 06 of 10